Relationships, Sex and Health Education

 Share our faith in Jesus as disciples.

-Sex and Relationship Education (SRE) is lifelong learning about physical, moral, social and emotional development.
+Relationships, Sex and Health Education (RSHE) is lifelong learning about physical, moral, social and emotional development.
 It is the understanding of the importance of marriage and family life, stable and loving relationships, respect, love and care.

-Within a Catholic context, the purpose for teaching SRE at St. Ethelbert’s is:
+Within a Catholic context, the purpose for teaching RSHE at St. Ethelbert’s is:

 - To engender growth in self-respect and self-worth recognising that each of us is created in the image and likeness of God